 Choosing Arctic Fox Sunset Orange

-So, when I used Manic Panic's Psychedelic Sunset a few years back, it worked out just fine.
-When I used their Sunshine, also a few years ago, it did not.
+When I used Manic Panic's Psychedelic Sunset a few years back, it worked out just fine.
+I can't say the same for when I used the Sunshine product.
 I think choosing to mix the two this time around was a bad idea, and it's probably Sunshine's fault.
-It's just doesn't hold well (at least on my hair) and I find it fading significantly after just one wash.
+It's just doesn't hold well (at least on my hair), and I find it fading significantly after just one wash.

 I liked the result for about a week, but had to try something else.
 I was at Hot Topic, which carries Arctic Fox, and decided to give it a whirl.
 They had two oranges in stock, Porange and Sunset Orange, which I mixed together to create this wonderful look!

 - Glass bowl

 - Arctic Fox Sunset Orange (duh - I used one bottle of this mixed with Porange)

 - after bleaching to the appropriate level, brush your hair and section it off

 - use the dye brush to paint the color onto your hair in thin strips.
 Make sure to cover root to tip.
 You've got to be thorough or else you'll look like a hot patchy mess

 - let it sit as long as you want.
 Hell, sleep in it!
 There's no ammonia or anything of the sort in Arctic Fox.
 I like to think of it as a highly pigmented conditioner